A Sport and a Pastime

 A Sport and a Pastime (1967) is a novel by the American writer James Salter.

 Summary

-Set in France in the early 1960s, the sad and tender story concerns the erotic affair of American middle-class college drop-out Philip Dean and a young French girl, Anne-Marie, as witnessed by a self-consciously unreliable narrator.
-The unnamed narrator freely admits that much of his observation is in fact his own fantasy of the couple, and includes a number of sexually-explicit descriptions of their day-to-day existence as he imagines it.
+Set in France in the early 1960s, the sad and tender story concerns the erotic affair of American middle-class college drop-out Phillip Dean and a young French girl, Anne-Marie, as witnessed by a self-consciously unreliable narrator.
+The unnamed narrator freely admits that much of his observation is in fact his own fantasy of the couple, and includes a number of sexually explicit descriptions of their day-to-day existence as he imagines it.

 Location

 Many of the story's events take place in the town of Autun in Burgundy.